-IDrawable, IPrintable, IRemotable or any interface that simple add methods but don't change the state of the object
+IDrawable, IPrintable, IRemotable or any interface that simply add methods but don't change the state of the object

-Even if those are ficticious interfaces, any interface that simple adds methods to an object to make it useable in another environment can take advantage of an actionless framework.
+Even if those are ficticious interfaces, any interface that simply adds methods to an object to make it useable in another environment can take advantage of an actionless framework.

 Instead of forcing the implementors to think about all the places where the object could be used, let them do a lazy job and, if another action should be done with the object, allow that to be created later.

 Interfaces that add properties or change states of an object